Any surgeon can operate, but it takes a surgeon with good judgment to know when not to operate.

 Surgeons tend to gravitate towards fields that interest them and with time this becomes a narrower focus with a deeper breadth of knowledge and experience.
 When we are in training as resident surgeons we know a little bit about many different surgical subspecialties, but as we mature as surgeons we tend to super-specialize so that we know a tremendous amount about a narrower range of surgical procedures.
 There are times where patients present with an ocular condition that is outside my area of expertise and comfort level.
 It is far better to refer this patient than to attempt to do a procedure that is beyond my level of surgical experience.
 An example of this is a four-point scleral fixated IOL using Gore-Tex suture in an eye with extensive vitreous prolapse.
-I have stopped doing many of these surgeries, particularly when there is vitreous traction, and instead refer them to a colleague, Pradeep Prasad MD.
+I have stopped doing many of these surgeries, particularly when there is vitreous traction, and instead refer them to a retina colleague for the procedure.

 Patients must be involved in the decision to operate and they must actually want to have surgery.
 Patients who reluctantly agree to surgery are the ones who tend to be the most difficult to please after the surgery.
 Once you do a surgery on a patient, in a sense, you own that patient for life.
 And the converse also holds true – the patient owns you for life.
 Any future ocular issues may be perceived as occurring due to the effect of your surgery though that may not be the case.
 Depending on the situation, sometimes the best surgery may be no surgery at all.